vittorio01/SmartAlarm/README.md

 Ideas for future upgrades:
 - Add one more activity state Canceled, triggered when the user doesn't like the current game.

+# Ringtones system (Vittorio)

+This layer simply deals with the management and triggering of ringtones.
+The ringtones are played cyclically via the built-in buzzer and can be of different lengths.

+The ringtone system uses timers and buzzer without blocking the normal execution of the clock system.

+Ideas for future upgrades:
+- Add one function to turn on a specific ringtones instead using a random system which choose automatically ones.

 # Project structure
 The file ![main.c](/main.c) contains the basic code for initialize all hardware and ttart the clock system, which set up the main screen and provide all the features of the alarm.